olwalgeorge2/erp-platform-3/docs/REST_VALIDATION_IMPLEMENTATION_SUMMARY.md

 ## Contributors

 This pattern was implemented across financial and identity bounded contexts in November 2025, establishing a platform-wide standard for REST API validation.
+Phase 4 (Observability, Security, Performance, Documentation) completed November 17, 2025 with comprehensive QA validation.

 ---

-**Last Updated**: November 15, 2025
+**Last Updated**: November 17, 2025
+**Phase 4 Status**: ✅ Complete (all phases validated with evidence)